kubedb/docs/docs/guides/qdrant/backup/logical/index.md

 #### Deploy Restored Database:

-Now, we have to deploy the restored database similarly as we have deployed the original `sample-qdrant` database.
+Now, we have to deploy the restored database similarly as we have deployed the original `qdrant-sample` database.
 However, this time there will be the following differences:

 - We are going to specify `.spec.init.waitForInitialRestore` field that tells KubeDB to wait for first restore to complete before marking this database is ready to use.